rfo909/CFT/README.md

 	# returns and displays the file list from the call to Set()
 ```

-# Scripting vs programming?
+# Script language or programming language?

-CFT is a programming language with an interactive command interface.
+CFT is a *programming language* with an interactive command interface.

 The reason it should not be considered a script language, is that it does not allow calling external
 programs just by entering their name and parameters, but instead require calls to external programs